ACEsuit/ACEpotentials.jl/docs/src/index.md

 # ACEpotentials.jl Documentation

-`ACEpotentials.jl` provides a user-oriented and interface to a collection of several Julia packages that interoperate to fit models for atomic cluster expansion (ACE) interatomic potentials.
-ACE models are defined in terms of body-ordered polynomial invariant features of atomic environment.
+`ACEpotentials.jl` provides a user-oriented interface to a collection of Julia packages facilitating the generation and use of atomic cluster expansion (ACE) interatomic potentials.
+ACE models are defined in terms of body-ordered invariant features of atomic environments.
 For details we refer to [our brief introduction](gettingstarted/aceintro.md) and to the references listed below.

 For a quick start, we recommend reading the installation instructions, followed by the tutorials.